MA and Diploma courses

 We are looking for people with talent, commitment, passion, a voice of their own and the ability to engage with others.
 While many applicants have a degree from a British or overseas university, we will consider applicants who do not have a degree if they have an impressive portfolio, a creative track record (for instance, in theatre or other arts) or an alternative qualification.

 For all courses, you will be able to demonstrate an understanding of practical skills and theory in your chosen specialisation.
-If you are not sure whether your experience or qualifications are appropriate, please ask the Registry for advice - email@example.com.
+If you are not sure whether your experience or qualifications are appropriate, please ask our Registry team for advice - firstname.lastname@example.org.

 We consider applicants on the basis of their whole application and on evidence of their ability to benefit from the course and to complete it successfully.
 Your portfolio or other supporting materials help us to assess your application.
 Course descriptions outline what materials you should submit and full details are given on the materials sheet for each course (page 5 of the application form); you can download an application form from our website, or obtain a copy by email or post from the Registry.

-Because our courses are designed for people with at least a little experience - even if it's just making your own DV film - most students are in their early-twenties to mid-thirties when they arrive here.
+Because our courses are designed for people with at least a little experience - even if it's just making your own DV film - most students are in their early-20s to mid-30s when they arrive here.

 MA Course additional information: